Frequently Asked Questions

 Kirkby Stephen, about 6 miles, has a number of pubs and cafes plus fish and chip shops and both Chinese and Indian takeaway/restaurants.

-No. We avoid the corporately owned (and increasingly greedy!) sites such as Expedia/HomeAway (which now includes Owners’ Direct), Airbed’N’Breakfast and the TripAdvisor group all of which impose charges on guests booking through their sites, prevent conversation between guests and accommodation owners, and provide less security than if the guest uses a credit card to pay the accommodation owner directly.
+[/toggle_content] [toggle_content title=”Are you on any of the giant listing sites such as HomeAway? “] No. We avoid the corporately owned (and increasingly greedy!) sites such as Expedia/HomeAway, Booking dot com, Airbed’n’Breakfast and the TripAdvisor group all of which impose charges on guests booking through their sites, prevent conversation between guests and accommodation owners prior to booking, and provide less security than if the guest uses a credit card to pay the accommodation owner directly.

 We only use a few small listing sites which are independently run with a level of integrity, and which facilitate direct communication and booking with the accommodation owner – and obviously don’t charge the guest!

-Owners of self-catering accommodation can only get reviews on TA if they are signed up to a few giant internationally owned sites listing thousands of properties, and we find our guests typically use different more specialised sites, or internet searches based on their particular requirements, so we try to spend our advertising budget where it gets us results.
-Many people in the tourism business will also tell you that Trip Advisor have insufficient controls to prevent fraudulent use, and whereas hotels with hundreds of TA reviews are not likely to be affected by a few fakes, regardless of any “right of reply” a small business with only a few reviews can be very seriously damaged by the publication of a single malicious false review.
+[/toggle_content] [toggle_content title=”Can we find reviews of your accommodation on Trip Advisor? “] Owners of self-catering accommodation can only get reviews on TA if they are signed up to a few giant internationally owned sites listing thousands of properties, and we find our guests typically use different more specialised sites, or internet searches based on their particular requirements, so we try to spend our advertising budget where it gets us results.
+Many people in the tourism business will tell you that Trip Advisor have insufficient controls to prevent fraudulent use, and whereas hotels with hundreds of TA reviews are not likely to be affected by a few fakes, regardless of any “right of reply” a small business with only a few reviews can be very seriously damaged by the publication of a single malicious false review.
 This is a blackmail weapon easily available to fraudulent individuals seeking to extort payments.
 Although we have never been affected, we know a number of self-catering owners who have had their lives made a misery in this way, and it doesn’t seem right.